Russell1130/backend-laravel-api/README.md

 Docker is required for this project.

 1. docker build -t laravel-backend-api .
-2. docker container ls -a
+2. docker container ls -a<br/>
-You can see some information of container's you have created using docker build.
+You can see some information of container's you have created using docker build.<br/>
-You have to look at CONTAINER ID in which IMAGE name is "api-main"
+You have to look at CONTAINER ID in which IMAGE name is "api-main"<br/>
-3. docker exec -it [CONTAINER ID] sh
+3. docker exec -it [CONTAINER ID] sh<br/>
-This opens shell command.
+This opens shell command.<br/>
-On the shell command prompt, you have to run these 2 instructions to work with database.
+On the shell command prompt, you have to run these 2 instructions to work with database.<br/>

-php artisan migrate
+php artisan migrate<br/>
 php artisan db:seed

-Then, close the shell.
+Then, close the shell.<br/>
 4. docker-compose up

 You have already finished running laravel backend api for News App.